-- 13.1.2 The ACD has the right to reject, on reasonable grounds relating to the circumstances of the applicant, any application for shares in whole or part, and in this event the ACD will return any money sent, or the balance of such monies, at the risk of the applicant.
-In addition the ACD may reject any application previously accepted in circumstances where the applicant has paid by cheque and that cheque subsequently fails to be cleared. - 13.1.3 Any subscription monies remaining after a whole number of shares has been issued will not be returned to the applicant.
-Instead, smaller denomination shares will be issued in such circumstances. - 13.1.4 No interest payment will be made on client money held by the ACD, prior to investment in the Company.
-Client money will be held in a designated client money account with the NatWest Group plc. - 13.1.5 Shareholders have the right to cancel their transactions within 14 calendar days of receipt of their contract note.
-If a shareholder cancels their contract, they will receive a refund of the amount that they invested including the initial charge either in full or less a deduction to reflect any fall in share price since the date of investment.
-This may result in a loss on the part of shareholders.
-If shareholders wish to exercise their right to cancel they should write to the Transfer Agency team at 177 Bothwell Street, Glasgow, G2 7ER.
+- the applicant has paid by cheque and that cheque subsequently fails to be cleared. - 13.1.5 Any subscription monies remaining after a whole number of shares has been issued will not be returned to the applicant.
+Instead, smaller denomination shares will be issued in such circumstances. - 13.1.6 No interest payment will be made on client money held by the ACD, prior to investment in the scheme.
+Client money will be held in a designated client money account with NatWest Group plc. - 13.1.7 Shareholders have the right to cancel their transactions within 14 calendar days of receipt of their contract note.
+If a Shareholder cancels their contract, they will receive a refund of the amount that they invested including the initial charge either in full or less a deduction to reflect any fall in share price since the date of investment.
+This may result in a loss on the part of Shareholders.
+If Shareholders wish to exercise their right to cancel they should write to the Transfer Agency at 177 Bothwell Street, Glasgow, G2 7ER.
 Shareholders will not be able to exercise their cancellation rights after 14 calendar days of receipt of their contract note.
 Shareholders should note that in certain circumstances, there may be a delay in returning their investment.